mde/ejs/README.markdown

 Go to http://localhost:8000/, and you should see:

-"Attention all planets of the Solar Federation"
+Attention all planets of the Solar Federation

 ### Adding resources